todoapp-team/to-do-App-team/README.md

 # to-do-App-team
-## Team project to build a basic to app
+## Team project to build a basic to do app